textadventures/quest/docs/cloak_of_darkness.md

 Go to the _Room_ tab of the cloakroom, and in the description paste in this code:

 ```
-s = "The cloakroom is brightly lit, and is little more than a cupboard. "
+s = "The cloakroom is {either CloakHere():dimly|brightly} lit, and is little more than a cupboard. "
 if (cloak.parent = hook) {
-  msg (s + "Your cloak is hung from the only hook.")
+  s = s + "Your cloak is hung from the only hook."
 }
 else if (cloak.parent = this) {
-  msg (s + "There is a single hook, which apparently was not good enough for you, to judge from the cloak on the floor.")
+  s = s + "There is a single hook, which apparently was not good enough for you, to judge from the cloak on the floor."
 }
 else {
-  msg (s + "There is a single hook, which strikes you as strange for a cloakroom.")
+  s = s + "There is a single hook, which strikes you as strange for a cloakroom."
 }
+msg (s + " The only way out is back to the east. "
 ```

 The first line is the general description, which is used for all descriptions.
 It is assigned to a local variable `s`.
 We add that to a specific message, depending on where the cloak is.
 This means we only need to write the text one time, instead of repeating it for each option.
+I wanted the comment about the exit at the end of the paragraph, so the last line adds that to the string, and prints the whole thing.

 Now go to the _Setup_ tab of the hook, and tick it to be scenery.
 This will stop it appearing in the list of objects.